peterjmarko/llm-narrative-framework/docs/ROADMAP.md

 - [ ] **Architectural Refactoring for Modularity**
   - [ ] Apply the "Refactor for Testability" pattern (extracting complex functions to the module level for direct patching) to other orchestrators like `experiment_manager.py`.
   - [ ] Reorganize the `src/` directory into logical subdirectories (`data_preparation/`, `experimentation/`) to improve separation of concerns and navigability.

+- [ ] **Refactor Core Scripts for Consistent Logging**
+  - [ ] Systematically replace all user-facing `print()` statements with appropriate `logging` calls to ensure that `--quiet` flags are respected framework-wide.
+This task is parked for post-publication as it requires a significant refactoring of the unit test suites that currently mock `print()`.
   - [ ] Mirror the new `src/` structure in the `tests/` directory to create a parallel test suite.
   - [ ] Move tests for developer utility scripts from `tests/` to a self-contained `scripts/tests/` directory.
   - [ ] Systematically update all import statements and script paths across the entire project to reflect the new structure.